Foraging and Preserving Wild Asparagus

 Here is what you should see from last years remains:

 Picking Wild Asparagus

 I have found the best way to pick wild asparagus is with a good knife.
 Make sure to cut the asparagus off below the ground.
 Slide your knife all the way down where the stem meets the ground and slice it off.
-You just want to pick the asparagus that is newly sprouting.
+You want to pick the asparagus that is newly sprouting.
 Wild asparagus grows very quickly.
 Once the plant starts to bush out, it’s too late to pick that one.
 I usually go back to my spots every few days until the season is over.
-Please don’t over pick.
-It is good habit to allow several of the plants to bush out or go to seed.
+Please don’t over-pick.
+It is a good habit to allow several of the plants to bush out or go to seed.
 It will make for a recurring crop year after year.
 I have heard stories of some asparagus spots yielding for about 100 years.

-As you can see wild asparagus blends right into the landscape.
+As you can see, wild asparagus blends right into the landscape.
 They look like blades of grass.

 Preserving Your Wild Asparagus

-Once you have all this asparagus, how do you preserve it?
+Once you have all these asparagus, how do you preserve it?
 I like to freeze it using my FoodSaver V2244 Vacuum Sealing System.
-The FoodSaver is a great device that allows you to place food in a bag and it then takes all of the air out of it.
+The FoodSaver is a great device that allows you to place food in a bag, and it then takes all of the air out of it.
 This allows you to freeze the food much longer due to less freezer burn.
 It is a great way to save money and preserve your harvest or foraged goods.

 The FoodSaver V2244 vacuum sealing system comes in handy for preserving a variety of foods.
 Use it for everything from long-term storage of meats and fish in the freezer to short-term storage of deli meats and cheese in the fridge, as well as cookies, crackers, and other snacks in the pantry.
 Keep a busy kitchen running smoothly.
 When it comes to reliable food storage, the FoodSaver V2244 vacuum sealing system has you covered.